marytts/marytts-wiki/HMMVoiceCreation.md

 The procedures can be repeated manually as well, going to the hts/data directory and running "make str-mary" and "make cmp-mary".

 13- Run the **HMMVoiceMakeVoice**, here again particular training steps can be repeated selecting them (setting in 1, all the others in 0) from the settings of this component.

-This is equivalent to run (on the comman line):
+**NOTE:** Since some people have reported some issues ([issue70](https://github.com/marytts/marytts/issues/70), [issue54] (https://github.com/marytts/marytts/pull/54)) using the java wrapper, it is strongly recomended to better run this step on the command line:

     perl scripts/Training.pl scripts/Config.pm > logfile &

 as is normally done with the original HTS scripts.
-This component will generate general information about the execution of the training steps.
-Detailed information about the training status can be found in the logfile in the current directory.

-The training procedure can take several hours, please check the log file time to time to check progress.
+These procedure is rather complicated and take several hours, so please time to time have a look to logfile, it contains detailed information about latest command used and parameters.

+In order to run again particular steps, you just need to activate the corresponding steps in Config.pm, as is normally done with the original HTS scripts.

 ***